Accessibility, Title II and Open Education

 The compliance deadline matters, but this moment is really about recognizing that accessibility is not optional—it is foundational to full participation in education.
 The Open Education Association has collected the following resources to help practitioners navigate compliance questions while highlighting open education as a pathway toward greater accessibility.

-OER and Title II Accessibility Compliance: Separating Myths from Facts
+Webinar on OER and Title II Accessibility Compliance

-This webinar will clarify what the new requirements mean in practice, address common misconceptions, and explore how to advocate for OER for greater accessibility in teaching and learning.
+To support practitioners navigating Title II accessibility compliance and emerging questions about OER, the Open Education Association organized OER and Title II Accessibility Compliance: Separating Myths from Facts.
+This webinar clarifies what the new requirements mean in practice, addresses common misconceptions, and explores how to advocate for OER for greater accessibility in teaching and learning.

 More Learning Opportunities